 They are designed to automatically pull your information from its original source, such as a bank, using your username and password.
-Some people aren't comfortable with this process for security reasons, but this technology is 10 years old and has proven to be reliable.
+Some people aren't comfortable with this process for security reasons, but this technology has proven to be reliable.

 Once the data is there, you can categorize it and fine-tune how you want it tracked.

 Two of the best apps for tracking multiple accounts come from the same company.

 Mint Bills & Money by Intuit